Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 #### Spellcasting Ability

-:ability-wis: **Wisdom** is your spellcasting ability for your Wu Jen spells.
+:abl-wis: **Wisdom** is your spellcasting ability for your Wu Jen spells.

 #### Spellcasting Focus